 - Teeth grinding: a chipped temporary crown may occur due to high chewing force or teeth grinding.
 Bruxism can also cause permanent crowns to crack or chip.
-Read more about how to repair a chipped crown with exposed metal.

 - Trauma: if you fall or hit your mouth while playing sports, the temporary crown may become chipped or broken.

 - Bad oral habits: such as biting off a pen or using your teeth to open a can.